gui-dos/Guigna/README.md

     - cmd       prefix + /bin/port | bin/brew | /bin/fink | ...

-    - agent     passed by appDelegate/app_delegate and implementing the methods:
+    - agent     passed by appDelegate and implementing the methods:
-                - nodesForURL:XPath: (nodes_for_url(url, xpath) in Ruby)
+                - nodesForURL:XPath:
                 - outputForCommand:
-                - appDelegate / app_delegate (it gives access to
+                - appDelegate (it gives access to GuignaAppDelegate)
-                  GuignaAppDelegate)

     - outputFor shortcut for calling agent's outputForCommand: method, passing a format and a va_list of args